 - Final site work is completed

-- How will construction personnel be identified?
+- How are construction personnel identified?

 - Is there a process in place for criminal background checks for construction personnel working on the site?